Confusion Matrix in R

 1 Confusion Matrix

 The confusion matrix is a useful tool for visualizing the performance of a classification algorithm.
 In this blog post, we provide a function to generate an image of the confusion matrix.
-Additionally, the R package caret includes the confusionMatrix function, which produces a detailed output.
+Additionally, the R package caret includes the confusionMatrix function, which produces detailed output.

 1.1 Classification